codess-aus/PL-900/Core_components.md

 You can create a business rule to apply business logic and validation rules.
 You cannot change the ownership of a custom table.
 Once the custom table is created and ownership is set, you are not allowed to change the ownership.
 You need to create a new custom table in order to change table ownership.

+You should use a **table** to store all the return requests and their details as rows.
+You can use a table to model the return request details in columns and create relationships with other tables in Dataverse.
+Each return request is saved as a row in the table.
+You should use a **column** to generate a sequential numeric identifier for the return request.
+You can use a column with the AutoNumber type to generate a sequential nurneric identifier with an optional prefix like the current date.
+You should use a **relationship** to relate the return request with a sales order.
+You can use a One-to-many relationship to relate the return request with the corresponding row in the sales order table.

 ### Dynamics 365 Business Central.